Graph-COM/GSAT/README.md

 The rationale of GSAT is to inject stochasticity when learning attention.
 Specifically, as shown in Fig 2, the task is to detect if there exists a five-node-circle in the input graph, so edges with pink end nodes are the critical edges for this task.
 The main idea of GSAT is the following:
 1. **<ins>A regularizer</ins>** is used to encourage high randomness, i.e. low sampling probability, say `0.7`.
     - In this case, every critical edge may be dropped `30%` of the time.
-    - Whenever a critical edge is dropped, it may directly flip model predictions and incur a huge classification loss.
+    - Whenever a critical edge is dropped, it may flip model predictions and incur a huge classification loss.
-2. Driven by the **<ins>classification loss</ins>**, critical edges learn to be with low randomness, i.e. high sampling probability, say `1.0`.
+2. Driven by the **<ins>classification loss</ins>**, critical edges learn to be with low randomness, i.e. high sampling probability.
-    - With high sampling probabilities, the critical edges are more likely to be kept during training.
+    - With high sampling probabilities (e.g. `1.0`), the critical edges are more likely to be kept during training.
 3. The part with **<ins> less randomness</ins>** is the underlying critical data patterns captured by GSAT.

 To implement the above mechanism, a proper regularizer is needed.
-As the goal is to control randomness, from an information-theoretic point of view it's to control the amount of information in $G$, so the information bottleneck (IB) principle can be utilized, which helps to provide guaranteed OOD generalizability and interpretability, see `Theorem.
+As the goal is to control randomness, from an information-theoretic point of view it's to control the amount of information in $G$.
+So, the information bottleneck (IB) principle can be utilized, which helps to provide guaranteed OOD generalizability and interpretability, see `Theorem.
 4.1.` in the paper.

 <p align="center"><img src="./data/rationale.png" width=85% height=85%></p>
 <p align="center"><em>Figure 2.</em> The rationale of GSAT.</p>